nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

-1. Verify connection to Redis Follower is working
+1. Verify connection to Redis Follower is working, use the K8s NodeIP, and the Follower NodePort:

 ```bash
 redis-cli -h <KubernetesNodeIP> -p 32401 PING